Nethereum/Nethereum.eShop/README.md

 - [x] Clone eShopOnWeb and migrate namespaces
 - [ ] Migrate front end to Blazor
 - [ ] Data schema changes.
-     - [ ] Identify, remove and design storage areas that will be on the blochain
+     - [ ] Identify, remove and design storage areas that will be on the blockchain
      - [ ] Users, Authorisation linked to Ethereum accounts
      - [ ] Change data schema for the specific business domain (BookStore)
      - [ ] Identify general process flow for transactions (business rules, etc.)